 Address: 243/29G Ton Dan Street, District 4

 Price: From VND 20,000 to VND 25,000 per person

 Address: 1A Suong Nguyet Anh Street, District 1

 Price: From VND 26,000 to VND 36,000 per person

 The tender meat is always seasoned deliciously with lemongrass, chili, and ginger after carefully cleaned and gutted.
-There is a diverse way to cook frogs such as frying or steaming with different ingredients, but grilling is most commonly served at street stalls.
-Slowly biting into the meat, it tastes just like the combination of chicken and fish with firm and soft textures, beautifully flavored with lemongrass and spices.
+There are diverse ways to cook frogs, such as frying or steaming with different ingredients, but grilling is most commonly served at street stalls.
+Slowly biting into the meat, it tastes like a combination of chicken and fish with firm and soft textures, beautifully flavored with lemongrass and spices.
 Besides, frogs are a surprisingly nutritious Vietnamese food that helps to enhance your health.
 Regardless of the frightening image to many first-timers, the frog is one of the unusual Vietnamese foods you should not miss the chance to try!

 Ech Xanh Restaurant

 Address: 371D Nguyen Canh Chan Street, District 1

 Price: VND 80,000 – VND 300,000, depending on the type of dish

 4. Fermented Shrimp Paste Noodle (Bun Dau Mam Tom)